Rita-Lei/cca-programming-electronics-spring-2017/README.md

 ![saving in memory](img/getColor-setColor.png)

 The red arrows indicate data going to or from memory, using the given variable name.
-The `getColor` function, for example, gives us back a "color" that we are storing the the variable named `c`.
+The `getColor` function, for example, gives us back a "color" that we are storing in the variable named `c`.
 Then, later, the `setColor` function uses `c` as its color parameter.

 Rememeber that setting a variable to the result of some function doesn't set up any kind of pemanent relationship: that function is run once, and the value you get back at that very moment is then saved in memory.

-*`if` statements*
+**`if` statements**

 `if` statements let you control the flow of your code so that it doesn't just sequentially run every line of code you have.
 The typical `if` statement might look something like this: